NishchayAnand/software-engineering/System Design/Fundamentals.md

 - **Security & Abuse Prevention:** The system should prevent **unauthorised access** and mitigate potential misuse or attacks.

-> **NOTE:** Even if a system is working reliably today, that doesn't mean it will necessarily work reliably in the future.
-One common reason for degradation is increased load.
+> **NOTE:** If a system is reliable, it is available.
+However, if it is available, it is not necessarily reliable.

 ---